-- The appliance is switched on using the fuse spur. - The burner was not in use for at least 28 days. - · After switching from summer to winter mode. - · After a reset.
+- The appliance is switched on using the fuse spur. - The burner was not in use for at least 28 days. - · After conversion from summer to winter mode.

 The next time there is a heat requirement for heating, the appliance is held at low thermal output for 15 minutes.
 The siphon filling mode remains active until the appliance has completed 15 minutes of operation with increased min. capacity.